 What is debriefing?

 Debriefing is a workshop method that serves to collect, structure and secure project experiences.
 With the help of a debriefing, all experiences, whether positive or negative, can be classified and reflected.
 The project participants share their experiences, insights and lessons learned in the course of a project – therefore, a debriefing is also ideally suited as a self-evaluation of a project team.
+While there is no perfect time to debrief, it’s recommended to do it while experienced are still fresh.

 Procedure of a debriefing